Why We Vaccinate Wildlife

 Kentucky Positions on Vaccines for Wildlife

-By now it is obvious that I am in favor of vaccinations for wildlife and feel that we at Fox Run EEC have an obligation to the animal and the humans in our community.
+By now it is obvious that I am in favor of vaccinations for wildlife and feel that we have an obligation to the animal and the humans in our community.

-However, to be fair I should state the viewpoint of the Kentucky Department of Fish and Wildlife.
+However, to be fair I should state the viewpoint of the Kentucky Department of Fish and Wildlife, where I had a licensed rehabilitation center for many years.

 “Wildlife shall only be treated for injuries or illness necessary for their survival.
 Neutering or spaying a wild animal greatly reduces their quality of life.
 It is also a violation of law.
 Vaccines are often unnecessary and expensive.
 Follow up vaccinations are often required a year after the initial dose.
 Wildlife must be released immediately after recovery.
 It is illegal to keep a rehabilitated animal simply to administer follow up vaccinations” (Letter to Wildlife rehabilitators, 2019)